asifamin13/TerminatorRemote/README.md

 ## Docker/Podman API Integration

-When the `docker` Python SDK is installed (`pip install docker`), the plugin can use the Docker/Podman API for enhanced container support:
+The plugin talks to the Docker/Podman API directly over its unix socket using only the Python standard library — no `docker` SDK or extra dependencies are required.
+When an API socket is available it provides enhanced container support:

-- **Container working directory**: Automatically detected via `docker inspect`, so `cd` is more reliable for containers
+- **Container working directory**: Automatically detected via the `/inspect` endpoint, so `cd` is more reliable for containers
 - **`--workdir` on clone**: Container clones use `docker exec -w /path` instead of sending a `cd` command after spawning